evolarjun/amr/docs/AMRFinder-database.md

 9. **Blast rule cutoff**
 10. **Blast rule cutoff**
 11. **Blast rule cutoff**
+12. **Blast rule cutoff**
-12. **Reportable 0/1** - Whether a hit at this level will be reported as an AMRFinder hit
+12. **Reportable 0/1/2** - Whether a hit at this level will be reported as an AMRFinder hit (0 = non-reportable, 1 = reportable 'plus' gene/family, 2 = AMRFinder core gene/family
 13. **Family name** - The gene name to be reported for hits at this level

 # Methods